 Summer Session Employment

-The University of Virginia Summer Session is subject to the rules and policies established by the Office of the Vice-President and Provost.
-Visit the Provost faculty policies page for detailed information.
-Policies on summer employment are available on the Provost's website.
+The University of Virginia's Summer Session is subject to the rules and policies established by the Office of the Executive Vice President and Provost.
+Wage authorization information is available on the Provost's website.

 Faculty Assignments

 Summer salaries are based on an instructor's base wages and rank during the preceding fall semester.
 There is a maximum summer wage for each rank, e.g., associate professor.
-A faculty member who is appointed for twelve months may not receive additional compensation for teaching in Summer Session.
+A 12-month faculty or staff member may not receive additional compensation for teaching in Summer Session.

 Summer Chair Assignments